atra2396/green-blog/static/_posts/mistakes-ive-made-unit-testing.md

 <br>

 We wrote a lot of tests.
 This software had been in production for several years in its previous form, and we had a good handle on how it all fit together, how integrations with new laboratories typically went.
 We re-abstracted a bunch of the lab integration boilerplate to be OCP-compliant, so that we wouldn't need to modify code used by other integrations to add a new integration.
-We extracted interfaces from as many of the formerly-concrete classes as we could. :unit testing framework, inheritance, benefits.
+We extracted interfaces from as many of the formerly-concrete classes as we could.
+Because we had a good handle on all of the requirements, we were able to set up some nice abstractions around a lot of our unit tests that made adding tests for a new integration take  :unit testing framework, inheritance, benefits.
 Success?:

 :Success.
 Low defects.
 Team praised for unit-testing efforts.
 Great pride in work, for as while...: